-Indiana University and the School of Journalism expect that students will follow the fundamental principles of academic and professional integrity in the pursuit of learning and of professional practice.
+Indiana University and IU Journalism expect that students will follow the fundamental principles of academic and professional integrity in the pursuit of learning and of professional practice.
 Academic and professional integrity requires that students take credit only for their own work and ideas.
 Violation of these principles is considered an act of academic dishonesty.

 Academic dishonesty is defined in the Code of Student Rights, Responsibilities, and Conduct, the student handbook given to all Indiana University students.
-The School of Journalism follows strictly the handbook's guidelines and the Policy on Academic Dishonesty printed each semester in the Bloomington Enrollment and Student Academic Information bulletin, which can be found at the Office of the Registrar.
+IU Journalism follows strictly the handbook's guidelines and the Policy on Academic Dishonesty printed each semester in the Bloomington Enrollment and Student Academic Information bulletin, which can be found at the Student Central on Union website.